-Victoria Justice Rocked a Canadian Tuxedo to Veuve Clicquot Polo Classic
+Victoria Justice Rocked a Modern Canadian Tuxedo: Pics

 — Liam Neeson attended the Irish Arts Center Spirit of Ireland Gala at Cipriani presented by Bushmills Irish Whiskey.

-— Marti Gould Cummings performed for the crowd after a screening of Fusion's Shade: Queens of NYC at Feinstein's/54 Below in NYC.
+— Marti Gould Cummings performed for the crowd after a screening of Fusion TV’s Shade: Queens of NYC at Feinstein’s/54 Below in NYC.

 — Martha Hunt celebrated the launch of her jewelry capsule collection with Logan Hollowell, Logan Hollowell X Marvel, titled The Thor: Ragnarok Collection in L.A.